Dave Chappelle attacked onstage at L.A.'s Hollywood Bowl

 The comic later said he'd be happy to meet with any member of the transgender community, but that he would not be swayed by "anyone's demands" to censor his routine.

 "To the transgender community, I am more than willing to give you an audience, but you will not summon me.
-I am not bending to anybody's demands," he told an audience in a clip posted to his Instagram feed.
+I am not bending to anybody's demands," he told an audience in a clip posted to his Instagram.

 The 48-year-old comedian listed three conditions for any potential meeting, and responded to fellow comedian Hannah Gadsby, who labelled Chapelle's Netflix special "hate speech."